 2. The Committee shall, unless it decides otherwise, meet at least once a year.
 The secretariat shall arrange for and service its meetings.
 The agenda for each meeting shall be made publicly available before the meeting.

 3. Committee meetings shall be open to other Parties and the public, unless the Committee decides otherwise.
-Parts of meetings dealing with any matter concerning submissions relating to compliance shall not be open to other Parties or to the public, unless the Committee and the Party whose compliance is in question agree otherwise.
+Parts of meetings dealing with compliance matters shall not be open to other Parties or to the public, unless the Committee and the Party whose compliance is in question agree otherwise.

 Objective and functions of the Committee

 4. The objective of the Committee shall be to assist Parties to comply fully with their obligations under the Convention, and to this end it shall: